Gordon999/Pi_Videoer/README.md

 Can make individual mp4s, all mp4s  or a FULL MP4 of frames stored.

+Can control focus on a pi v3camera, auto, continuous,  manual or spot.

+Frames are captured to /home/user/Pictures, mp4s in /home/user/Videos.

 Pi4 recommended, with RaspiOS 64bit.
 You may need a cooling fan.